 SF1.
-Type-of-radiation.
+Radiation type.
 A code from Dictionary 33 with a D in the 1^{st} position of the allowed subfields flags.

-1 Decay data relevant to the monitor reaction are coded under the keyword DECAY-MON, not under DECAY-DATA.
+2 Decay data relevant to the monitor reaction are coded under the keyword DECAY-MON, not under DECAY-DATA.